Marad massacre

-January 2002 riots & killings
+January 2002 riots and killings

 A year before the massacre, a 2002 incident led to five deaths.
-Three Hindus and two Muslims were killed in Kerala when scuffles that began as a trivial altercation over drinking water at a public tap became violent.
+Two Hindus and Three Muslims were killed in Kerala when scuffles that began as a trivial altercation over drinking water at a public tap became violent.
 Out of 393 people arrested, more than 60 were members of the Indian Union Muslim League who were sentenced to life imprisonment.
 It is believed the events of 2002 played a role in the following year's massacre.

 On 3 and 4 January 2002, at Marad Beach, Kozhikode, Kerala, scuffles between two groups that began as a trivial altercation over drinking water at a public tap descended into violence.
 Three Hindus and two Muslims were killed.
 Police were present who watched the incident but failed to capture the criminals.
 Out of 393 people arrested, 213 were members of Bhartiya Janata Party (BJP), 86 were from the Indian Union Muslim League (IUML), 78 were from the Communist Party of India (Marxist) (CPI(M)) and the Communist Party of India (CPI), one was from the Indian National League (INL) and one was from the National Development Front (NDF; which has since been renamed the Popular Front of India).
 Government troops were later sent to patrol the area.